SVB Financial Group Global Privacy NoticeEffective as of September 30, 2019

-You can sign into your SVB online account to see personally identifiable information we have stored, such as your name, email, address or phone number and you can ask the administrator on your SVB online account to edit any information which is inaccurate or incorrect.
-If you have a right under Californian or other US State legislation to request access to the personal information we hold about you, you can contact us using the methods listed at the end of this Notice to request to see this.
+You can sign into your SVB online account to see personally identifiable information we have stored, such as your name, email, address or phone number and you can ask the administrator on your SVB online account to edit any information which is inaccurate or incomplete.
+If you have a right under California or other US State legislation to request access to the personal information we hold about you, you can contact us using the methods listed at the end of this Notice.

 10. INDIVIDUALS RESIDENT IN THE EEA OR INDIVIDUALS WITH INVESTMENTS IN SVB CAYMAN ISLAND FUNDS - YOUR LEGAL RIGHTS